rhysco8/CV/README.md

 - Acted as stakeholder to ERP team, due to my extensive in-depth product and processes knowledge.
 - Created monthly showroom sales report to highlight the top performers in the showroom sales team.
 - Maintained training documents to reflect frequent changes to product line.

+## About Me

+I want to work for a company that fosters a supportive learning environment, giving me the chance to try things and ~~fail~~ learn.
+I also want to be working directly with tech, getting a broad general understanding of all the tools used and specialising in a couple of areas.

+### Other interests

+:performing_arts: Improv comedy.
+I perform a couple of times a month in London as well as at festivals in New York, Edinburgh, Dublin, Barcelona, Tallinn and Uppsala.

+:closed_lock_with_key: Escape rooms.
+Nothing like solving puzzles under pressure.

+:soccer: Big fan of football, in particular Tottenham Hotspur.
+It's the hope that kills you.